JungleNoobatSchool/A-Random-Missle-Game/CONTRIBUTING.md

 Hello!
 To Contribute you can help with one of the following things needed to improve the game.
-Artwork
+Land Claiming,
-Land Claiming
+Soilders,
-Soilders
+Misslies,
-Misslies
+Adding Structures.
 If you contribute you get in-game perks.